 - 1. As a shareholder, when would I get my first money back once the project is operational? - 2.
 Ideally you should be able to recalculate the results by hand, at least for a simple case.
-For example, can you recalculate by hand the first loan drawdown in 2017?
-Check the definition of Loans Drawdowns in the Word Document explaining the results, then apply the correct exchange rate.
-Did you manage to do it?
+For example, can you recalculate by hand the first loan drawdown in 2021?
+Check the definition of Loans Drawdowns in the Word Document Introduction to FINPLAN, then apply the correct exchange rate.
+Did you manage to do it? - 3.
+We entered a percentage for the export credit under Plant Data Sources of Financing.
+Is this percentage applied to the initial investment amount that we entered, or to the inflated amount?
+How does it affect the share of the equity in the total investment in 2021?